Core Mechanics

 P_ROUTE_REIGN_CLAIM_TO_CALLER, MineCore sets:reignClaimRecipient[newReignId] = msg.sender

-Mid-reign, the king identity can update recipients:
+Mid-reign, the King identity can update recipients:

 setCurrentReignRecipients(ethRecipient, claimRecipient)